 Understanding Codeine

-Codeine Effects and Abuse
+Codeine Effects And Abuse

-Codeine use often starts out innocently with a prescription for a codeine-based cough syrup.
+Codeine use often starts out innocently, with a prescription for a codeine-based cough syrup.
 Because codeine is less regulated than some opiates considered to be more dangerous (such as morphine and OxyContin), getting and abusing it is relatively easy.
 This is despite the fact that codeine is very similar chemically to drugs such as morphine and hydrocodone.
 Though less potent, codeine provides effects similar to morphine.

 The effects of codeine include: